Personal Income Tax -> Filing Your Return -> Barter and BitCoinTransactions

 - IT490 - Barter transactions (Archived)

-- How to calculate the GST/HST - includes information on barter transactions and barter-exchange networks
+- GST/HST in special cases - includes information on barter transactions and barter-exchange networks.

 Quebec Revenue Ministry Resources